sudo-tharun/interactive-dictionary/README.md

 Download data.json file from the repository to read dictionary data.
 The program is executed in Python 3 environment and the above commands are for Windows.
+The audio file will be created within the folder of code.
+An extension can be done using the paths of the file.

 Blog: https://techprodezza.code.blog/